ropg/pinapl/README.md

 field | description
 :---- | :----------
 `header` | *(string)* Text printed in top-left of screen.
 `text` | *(string)* The text to be printed in center screen.
-Text is word-wrapped and both horizontally and vertically centered.
+Text is word-wrapped and both horizontally and vertically centred.
 `buttons` | *(table)* A table of strings to be printed on buttons underneath the text.
-The screen is divided into as many columns as there are buttons, and each button is centered within its column.
+The screen is divided into as many columns as there are buttons, and each button is centred within its column.
 No special measures are taken in case this doesn't fit, so take care your buttons don't overlap.
 Make sure to also check with vertical screen if the user can switch orientation.
 If nil is passed in buttons, dialog renders the header and text and then returns immediately.
 `font`, `xscale`, `yscale`, `ygap` | *(number)* Optional parameters determining how the display renders the text.
 Font is one of three system fonts (7x8, 8x8 or 8x12 pixels), times their x and y multiplication factors (xscale and yscale). ygap is the line spacing in pixels.
 All of these only used for the text itself, not for the header and the buttons, those follow the system defaults.

 ### return values